 The Short-Term Study Visa route is designed by the UKVI for the migration of students from outside the European Economic Area (EEA) who want to undertake a short course of study in the United Kingdom (such as a beginner’s English language course, CPD or a work-related training course).

 Once your institution gains accreditation with us, we will provide you with the relevant certificate of accreditation.
-Your institution will be listed on our website in our directory of accredited colleges.
+Your institution will be listed on our website in our directory of accredited providers.
 You will be asked to check that this listing is accurate when accreditation is advised.

 We advise accredited institutions that should UKVI require proof of their BAC accreditation that they should only send copies (you should always keep the original).